Schedule

 Beverages: Orange Juice, Iced Water, Certified Organic and Free Trade Dark Roast Coffee, Decaffeinated Coffee, Hot Tea

-Dr. Carrie Costantini is an Associate Professor in the Division of Hematology, Oncology and Transplantation.
+Carrie Costantini, MD is an Associate Professor in the Division of Hematology, Oncology and Transplantation.
 Her primary disease focus is breast cancer.
 She enjoys the long term relationships between medical oncologists and breast cancer patients as well as the multi-disciplinary approach to treating breast cancer.
 Her passion and academic interest is medical education.
-She is also the new Assistant Dean for Admissions for the Medical School.
+She is also the Assistant Dean for Admissions for the Medical School.

 Jessamina Blum, PhD, MEd earned her PhD in cell and molecular biology from the University of Pennsylvania Perelman School of Medicine.
 During her graduate program, she had the opportunity to TA an undergraduate course where she fell in love with teaching and learning.
 Naturally, being a science nerd, Dr. Blum wanted to understand the scientific underpinnings of what makes "good" teaching effective.
 To do this, she was able to do a combined postdoc as a research fellow and as an HHMI teaching fellow, where she learned all about evidence-based teaching and learning.
 Fast forward to today where Dr. Blum has taken all that she's learned and leads the Foundations Phase curriculum team and faculty in its efforts to maintain and innovate the Foundations Phase of the MD curriculum.

-Students will be divided up into three groups and rotate between the Mini Resource Fair, a conversation with our Medical School Council and Student Groups, and trying on their white coats and writing "Letters of Love" cards for local children.
+Students are divided up into three groups and rotate between the Mini Resource Fair, a conversation with our Medical Student Council and trying on their White Coats and writing "Letters of Love" cards for local children.

 The three groups are identified by (Red, Yellow and Green) dots located on the back of your badges.